D3quien0/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 A simple rock, paper, scissor game that keeps count of the wins.
+Also handles errors.